Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Introduction

-\begin{itemize} \item Examine the dominant adaptation methodologies observed in the literature, including knowledge-based, statistical, and ML-driven approaches; \item Analyze the extent to which adaptation methods close the player experience loop, identifying gaps and inconsistencies in the field; \item Discuss the challenges of data-driven vs. knowledge-based adaptation, particularly in applications requiring interpretability; \item Highlight the lack of research on stress-, anxiety-, and horror-driven adaptations, positioning this as an underexplored yet promising area of study. \end{itemize}

-The main findings of this study indicate that difficulty remains the most commonly targeted adaptation objective, highlighting that the integration of affective and experience-driven goals within full player experience adaptation loops remains largely unexplored and represents a critical direction for future research and experimental investigation.
+In this context, ``addressed as adaptation objectives'' refers to cases where the \textit{adaptive system explicitly aims to influence, regulate, induce, or sustain affective experience}, rather than merely using affective information to support another objective.

 The rest of the paper is organized as follows.
 Section~\ref{sec:concepts} introduces the conceptual framework underlying player experience modeling and adaptation.
 Section~\ref{sec:methods} details the systematic review methodology used to gather and analyze relevant literature.
 Section~\ref{sec:results} presents the findings, highlighting key trends in adaptation methods.
 Section~\ref{sec:discussion} provides a critical discussion of these findings.
-Finally, Section~\ref{sec:conclusion} summarizes the key takeaways from this study.
+Section~\ref{sec:conclusion} summarizes the key takeaways from this study.
+Finally, the appendices provide a glossary of key terms and detailed summaries of the included studies.